simon-weber/gmusicapi/README.md

 An unofficial Python API for Google Music.
-The project is not supported or endorsed by Google.
+The project is not supported nor endorsed by Google.

 ###Features